 As you can see from the above, there are less than ten words used.
 The combination of the images, colors, and layout makes this easy-to-understand and straightforward to use.

 The pink CTA button with the smooth background color will grab your attention toward the call-to-action button.
 Furthermore, even though there are few words used, they’re chosen carefully.
-The words “take a ride” is inviting yet it doesn’t put pressure on the new subscriber.
+The terms "take a ride" are inviting, yet it doesn't put pressure on the new subscriber.

 Furthermore, the picture of the smartphone also gives you an idea of how the app will look.
 Hence, you will know what to expect.